-3.5.1.
-The term of office for a Senator shall be two years.
-Vacancies shall be filled by the elected alternate for the remainder of the unexpired term and a new alternate shall be elected.

-3.5.2.
-A member of the Faculty Senate may be elected for a total of three consecutive terms irrespective of the constituency represented.

-3.5.3.
-In the event of a Senator's election to the Presidency or Vice-Presidency of the Faculty Senate, the senator shall complete the two-year term provided for these offices without regard to the length of time remaining in the Senator's elected term.

-3.5.4.
-The constituency represented by the President of the Faculty Senate shall elect a replacement to complete their regular term of office.

-3.5.5.
-As departments, schools, or administrative offices become eligible for additional representation, the original term shall be for one or two years so as to provide staggered terms.
+- 3.5.1.
+The term of office for a voting Senator shall be two years.
+Vacancies shall be filled by the elected alternate for the remainder of the unexpired term and a new alternate shall be elected. - 3.5.2.
+A voting member of the Faculty Senate may be elected for a total of three consecutive terms irrespective of the constituency represented. - 3.5.3.
+In the event of a Senator's election to the Presidency, Vice-Presidency, or Secretaryship of the Faculty Senate, the senator shall complete the two-year term provided for these offices without regard to the length of time remaining in the Senator's elected term. - 3.5.4.
+The constituency represented by the President of the Faculty Senate shall elect a replacement to complete their regular term of office. - 3.5.5.
+As constituencies become eligible for additional representation, the original term shall be for one or two years so as to provide staggered terms. - 3.6.

-3.6.
 The election of Senators shall be held not later than the last school day of the academic year preceding the term during which the Senator is to serve.
-Additional representatives shall be elected by any constituency as soon as it is entitled to them.

-3.7.
-For the purpose of computing senatorial constituencies all full-time faculty members within a group shall be counted.
+Additional representatives shall be elected by any constituency as soon as it is entitled to them. - 3.7.
+For the purpose of computing senatorial constituencies all full-time faculty members within a group shall be counted. - 3.8.

-3.8.
 The Faculty Senate shall elect a President from among its members to serve for two years.
-The President of the Senate shall receive three semester hours of released time per semester for his or her duties.
+The President of the Senate for his or her duties shall receive three hours of reassigned time per semester if a full-time teaching faculty member, pay for three hours per semester if a part-time faculty member, or similar reduction in work load if a member of another employee category. - 3.9.

-3.9.
 The Faculty Senate shall elect a Vice President from among its members to serve for two years.
-The Vice President of the Senate shall receive one and a half hours of released time per semester for his or her duties.
+The Vice President of the Senate for his or her duties shall receive one and a half hours of reassigned time per semester if a full-time teaching faculty member, pay for one and a half hours per semester if a part-time faculty member, or similar reduction in work load if a member of another employee category.

-3.10.
-The Faculty Senate shall elect a Secretary from among its members annually.
-The Secretary of the Senate shall receive three hours of released time per semester for his or her duties.
+- 3.10.
+The Faculty Senate shall elect a Secretary from among its members to serve for two years.
+The Secretary of the Senate for his or her duties shall receive three hours of reassigned time per semester if a full-time teaching faculty member, pay for three hours per semester if a part-time faculty member, or similar reduction in work load if a member of another employee category. - 3.11.
+Officers are elected by the Senate to serve the Senate and may be removed from office by a majority vote of the Senate.
+A motion to remove an officer may be made as part of the ordinary course of business of the Senate, but a vote on such a motion shall not be held until the first Senate meeting after the meeting at which the motion is made.
+The motion to remove an officer shall be the first order of business after the vote on approval of minutes.